 Fill the hole with wet mix concrete, then push the post into the hole allowing concrete to flow up the core of the post.
-Position the post using a string line and spirit level.
+Position the post using a string line and spirit level to ensure plumb.
 Use the rubber mallet to fine tune the post height.